| |

 Potatoes au gratin is a comforting, creamy side dish that never goes out of style.
 Thinly sliced potatoes are layered with a rich white sauce, plenty of cheese, and baked until bubbly with a golden, buttery breadcrumb topping.
 This version uses classic cheddar, but you can elevate the dish with Swiss or Gruyère for added depth.

-Whether you’re serving it for the holidays or a cozy weeknight meal, this gratin is a welcome companion to roast meats, poultry, or ham—and the leftovers are just as delicious.
+Whether you’re serving it for the holidays or a weeknight family meal, this gratin is a welcome companion to roast meats, poultry, or ham—and the leftovers are just as delicious.

 What You’ll Like About This Dish